-1) Contact the Carcinoid Cancer Foundation – call 888-722-3132, Eastern Time, to get a list of carcinoid specialists.
-You will need a specialist to lead your local oncologist in your treatment because, unless you are an exception, the local doctors will not even know how to spell carcinoid.
-The main quality you need from your local oncologist is a willingness to follow your lead.
-A list of experienced physicians can be found by clicking here: http://www.carcinoid.org/for-patients/treatment/find-a-doctor/.
+1) Contact the Carcinoid Cancer Foundation – call 888-722-3132, Eastern Time, to inquire about neuroendocrine cancer specialists.
+You will need a specialist to work with your local oncologist for your ongoing and follow-up care.
+A list of experienced physicians can be found by clicking here: https://www.carcinoid.org/for-patients/treatment/find-a-doctor/.

 2) Know that you can FIRE your local doctor if he/she is not willing to provide you with the correct treatment.

 3) After you visit with the specialist, encourage your local oncologist to call him/her and discuss your condition and treatment.

 4) Read all you can about carcinoid and related neuroendocrine tumors.
 The first website you may want to visit is: http://www.carcinoid.org the site for the Carcinoid Cancer Foundation.